BittieTasks/BittieTasks/legal/terms-of-service.md

 ## 17. CONTACT INFORMATION

 For questions about these Terms:
-- Email: legal@taskparent.com
+- Email: legal@bittietasks.com
-- Phone: 1-800-TASK-LAW
+- Phone: 1-800-BITTIE-1
-- Address: TaskParent Legal Department, 123 Legal St, Wilmington, DE 19801
+- Address: BittieTasks Legal Department, 123 Legal St, Wilmington, DE 19801

 ---

-**IMPORTANT NOTICE**: These Terms contain important limitations on TaskParent's liability and require arbitration of most disputes.
+**IMPORTANT NOTICE**: These Terms contain important limitations on BittieTasks' liability and require arbitration of most disputes.
 Please read carefully before using the Platform.

 By clicking "I Agree" or using the Platform, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.